Final report for EW15-022

-Objective 1 – provide a professional development workshop to train eight Extension agents and other agriculture professionals on all relevant aspects of high tunnel production at high latitudes to enable provision of valuable technical assistance to producers.
-Anticipated date of completion: October 1, 2015
+Objective 1 - Provided a professional development workshop to train Cooperative Extension Service agents and other agriculture professionals on all relevant aspects of high tunnel production at high latitudes to enable provision of valuable technical assistance to producers.

-Objective 3 – disseminate information learned with each Extension agent offering a high tunnel workshop within a year to current and prospective producers in their district.
-The workshops will increase attendees’ knowledge of high tunnel production methods leading to adoption of practices that reduce costs and improve natural resource management.
-Anticipated date of completion: July 31, 2018
+Objective 3 - Cooperative Extension Service agents disseminated information gained through the initial training by providing training/workshop events to current and prospective producers across Alaska.
+The workshops were aimed at increasing participant knowledge of high tunnel production methods leading to adoption of practices that reduce costs and improve natural resource management.

-This project addresses Western SARE program goals #1 and #2.
-The professional development workshop will teach sustainable crop production methods that apply regionally to Alaska and other high latitude locations, both for stewardship of natural resources and to enhance quality of life for producers.
+This project addressed Western SARE program goals #1 and #2.
+The professional development workshop provided instruction on sustainable crop production methods that apply regionally to Alaska and other high latitude locations, both for stewardship of natural resources and to enhance quality of life for producers.

 Education & Outreach Initiatives